Still using PRI for your business’s phones? Time to upgrade to SIP trunking. Here’s why.

-However, one of the most common legacy voice connectivity solutions is primary rate interface (PRI)—the same kind of phone system that became popular back in the ‘90s.
-That’s when PRI (primary rate interface) phone systems became the standard, offering not only access to the PSTN (public switched telephone network), but also multiple voice connections via just one circuit.
+One of the most common legacy voice connectivity solutions is Primary Rate Interface (PRI)—the same kind of phone system that became popular back in the ‘90s.
+That’s when PRI phone systems became the standard, offering not only access to the public switched telephone network (PSTN), but also multiple voice connections via just one circuit.

-SIP (Session Initiation Protocol) trunking, however, sends voice communications over the IP network.
+Session Initiation Protocol (SIP) trunking, however, sends voice communications over the IP network.
 Why is that better than the legacy methods?
-Because if offers significant advantages, namely:
+Because it offers significant advantages, namely:

 Flexibility and cost-effectiveness